Q: Is it possible to work and still be eligible for a disability discharge?

-A: The best way is if the notice explains the reasons.
-The Department says that it is now using notices that list the reasons for denials.
+A: The Department is required to send notices that list the reasons for denials.

 If you cannot resolve the problem informally, you may appeal the denial to federal court under the judicial review provision of the Administrative Procedures Act.

 Q: How can I prove I’m not working during the three year “watch” period if I am not required to file taxes?

 A: The Department will send you a form that looks like this or a similar form to get information about your earnings (or lack of earnings) during the reinstatement period.
 If you have earned some income from employment, you will need to provide documentation to show that those earnings are below the allowable limit.
 The easiest way to prove this is to provide a copy of your annual tax return.
 The Department allows you to submit a number of different types of documents to prove that you do not have earnings above the limit, including: